 Does ‘real’ poverty still exist in Britain?
 How do people differentiate between the supposed ‘deserving’ and ‘undeserving’ poor?
 Is there a culture of worklessness passed down generation to generation?
-Bringing together historical and contemporary material, Poverty Propaganda: Confronting the myths sheds new light on how poverty is understood in contemporary Britain.
+Bringing together historical and contemporary material, Poverty Propaganda: Exploring the myths sheds new light on how poverty is understood in contemporary Britain.

-Dr Tracy Shildrick is Professor of Sociology and Social Policy at the University of Leeds.
+Dr Tracy Shildrick is Senior Lecturer in Sociology at the University of Newcastle.
 She is co-author of Poverty and insecurity (Policy Press, 2012) which won the Peter Townsend 2013 prize.
 Her research interests span youth transitions, worklessness, poverty and social exclusion.

 Labour markets and ‘poor work’;